JDLT-Ltd/react-form-validator-component/README.md

 #### `onChange`

-`onChange` will validate the input provided and then update the parent components state, adding any valid input and removing possible invalid input.
+`onChange` will validate the input provided and then update the parent component's state, adding any valid input and removing possible invalid input.

 #### `errors`